-For a long time, theatre, ballet and opera attendance were also declining.
-Starting from the mid-1980s, however, attendance rates increased, and following a stagnation around 1990, they have risen again to just over 2 million.
-In particular, opera and ballet attendance has increased in recent years.
-Half of the population report having been to the theatre in the course of a year, while 8 per cent have been to the opera and 14 per cent have watched a ballet.
+Theatre, ballet and opera attendance were in decline for a long time.
+Starting from the mid-1980s, however, attendance rates increased, and following a stagnation around 1990 rose again to just over 2 million in 2019.
+Half of the population report having been to the theatre in the course of a year, while 8 per cent went to the opera and 14 per cent watched a ballet in the year before the pandemic.
+The figures for 2020 will not be available until the autumn, but they are expected to show a substantial decline due to the impact of infection control measures and lockdown.

-The proportion of people who have been to a concert during the past year increased significantly in the period from 1991 to 2008, from 48 to 62 per cent.
+The proportion of people who went to a concert in a 12-month period increased significantly in the period from 1991 to 2008, from 48 to 62 per cent.
 This percentage has since remained stable.

-Approximately 40 per cent had visited an art exhibition and/or a museum in 2016.
+Approximately 40 per cent of the population had visited an art exhibition and/or a museum in the years prior to the pandemic.
+In 2019, the figure was 10.4 million, which fell to 5.1 million in 2020.